-L. HALL PASSES (BATHROOM, NURSE, AND COUNSELING)
+L. HALL PASSES

 All students should have a pass if they leave their classrooms during class time.
-If a student needs to use the lavatory, the student must obtain permission to do so from the teacher and take the classroom hall pass to the bathroom.
+If a student needs to use the bathroom while in class, the student must obtain permission to do so from the teacher and take the classroom hall pass to the bathroom.
+Students should be aware that they are permitted to use the bathroom during passing time as long as they are on time to their next class.

 Students who wish to visit the nurse must have a pass from a school official except in the case of a true emergency.
+NO STUDENT IS TO COME TO THE NURSE'S OFFICE DURING THE CHANGE OF CLASSES EXCEPT IN THE CASE OF A TRUE EMERGENCY.
 Any student who feels he/she cannot remain in school for any reason should receive a pass from his/her teacher and report directly to the nurse.
-Students are not permitted to telephone parents to request transportation from school.